glinchflash/Angular-Time/README.md

 19. -[x] You now have all the must-have features.
 Congratulations!
 If you have time left, be sure to take a look at the nice-to-have features.
 Here are some suggestions as well:
     - Try removing people from your friend list based on email.
 Post the email of a friend, find the friend on the server and pop it out of the array.
     - Try updating the data from a friend based on email.
 Same thing, post the email and find that friend, update the values.
-    - Make seperate pages by generating new components!
+    - Make separate pages by generating new components!
 You'll have to look into routing as well!
     - Get creative!
 20. -[x] Congratulations, you survived the first steps of Angular and Node.
 I'm proud of you!(So am i :D)